Pasta al forno (literally translated baked pasta or pasta bake) is one of the classic Sunday dish of my family.

 When I asked my grandmother “what’s for lunch today?” and the answer was “pasta al forno!” a sudden feeling of joy invaded me even though after a few seconds another question always came up: “do you mean Lasagne or baked pasta?“

 They are pretty much the same thing so they’re usually called the same way: pasta, béchamel, ragù sauce and Parmigiano cheese (in this order).
 But the taste somehow is different, due to the different consistency of the pasta.

 While Lasagna is made with thin sheets of pasta, Pasta al forno is made with short cut pasta: Penne, Rigatoni, Fusilli or even Farfalle..
 Whatever was available is the cupboard, basically.

 This is one of the classic example of “inventing a recipe” with whatever we have in the house which is typical of us Italians.
 You want to make Lasagne but you don’t have Lasagna pasta on hand and you don’t have time to make some.
 What to do?
 What if I try with a different cut of pasta?
 Ehh what the hell, let’s do this! – And then it was history.

 Every family always have in home ragù sauce and béchamel sauce because they are the base for many italian recipes.
 Either homemade or store bought (hey, nobody’s perfect).

-I aways have some Tuscan Ragù Sauce portioned in my freezer all year long and since I always make bechamél homemade (it’s so easy and you need only 3 ingredients) I can practically make baked pasta whenever I want and it’s so satisfying!
+I aways have some Tuscan Ragù Sauce portioned in my freezer all year long.
+And since I always make bechamél homemade (it’s so easy and you need only 3 ingredients), I can practically make baked pasta whenever I want and it’s so satisfying!

-How to make the best pasta bake:
+How to make the best baked pasta: